-In our most recent discussion with Lara Viada, Investment Director at Creas, and Cyril Gouiffès, Head of Social Impact Investments at the European Investment Fund, we unpacked the role of financial remuneration of fund managers in the fund’s value creation.
-Traditional for profit investing has an embedded incentive for fund managers to optimise the fund’s goal to create positive financial returns – as their very own compensation is linked to the fund’s returns.
+In our most recent discussion with Lara Viada, Investment Director at Creas, and Cyril Gouiffès, Head of Social Impact Investments at the European Investment Fund, we unpacked the role of financial remuneration of fund managers in the fund’s value creation (watch the webinar here).
+Traditional for-profit investing has an embedded incentive for fund managers to optimise the fund’s goal to create positive financial returns – as their very own compensation is linked to the fund’s returns.
 Impact investing however does not share the same inherent financial goal, but aims at the creation of sustained societal impact (next to certain financial targets).
-The question that arises is how to tie financial compensation of impact fund managers to impact outcomes.
+The question that arises is how to tie the financial compensation of impact fund managers to impact outcomes.

 The way to account for social impact has been challenged ever since, however, the principle of tying financial compensation to impact isn’t rare anymore.
 Currently, there are more than 40 funds across Europe, supported by the EIB, aimed at creating social or environmental change that are implementing a similar methodology.